awa03/Computer-Science-Notes/Fall2024/AI/Homework/hw1.md

 1) **Answer the following**
 - Explain what is meant by Artificial Intelligence.

-Artificial intelligence is the attempt to automate human intelligent behavior or actions.
+Artificial intelligence is the attempt to automate tasks that typically require human intelligence.
 Generally speaking artificial intelligence is difficult to define, what we commonly refer to in the modern day when colloquially describing Artificial Intelligence is a large language model or generative AI.
 These can produce responses to questions simulating human conversation, as well as create photos, videos, and music.
 This definition only covers a small fraction of the applications of AI.
+AI encompasses a large number of technologies including but not limited to robotics, expert systems, LLM's, and Computer Vision.
 We can define AI through its function, much like Francis Bacons *features*.
 AI is comprised of some form of pattern recognition, some form of reasoning in about the situation for which it is presented, attempts to deal with both the meaning as well as the surface form of the problem, as well as attempting to use large amounts of knowledge (data) in order to solve a specific problem.
+There are many conflicting ideas of what makes something intelligent, and somewhat requires a definition of what intelligence is, which is another problem within itself.

 - Ada Lovelace was a collaborator and supporter of Charles Babbage and is sometimes regarded as the first computer programmer.
 She is quoted as saying in reference to Babbage’s Analytical Engine: “The Analytical Engine has no pretensions whatever to originate anything.
 It can do whatever we know how to order it to perform.
 It can follow analysis; but it has no power of anticipating any analytical relations or truths.
 Its province is to assist us to making available what we are already acquainted with.”
 Do you agree with Lovelace’s statement in the context of modern-day computing?
 Explain your answer, i.e., state why you agree or disagree.

-I do agree with her statements.
-Specifically in the context of artificial intelligence her statement, "It can follow analysis; but it has no power of anticipating any analytical relations or truths.
+Ada Lovelace's statement about the Analytical Engine, that it has no power to originate anything but can only perform tasks based on what we already know, remains relevant in the context of modern computing, especially artificial intelligence.
+Specifically in the context of artificial intelligence, her statement, "It can follow analysis; but it has no power of anticipating any analytical relations or truths.
 Its province is to assist us to making available what we are already acquainted with."
-Generative AI such has chatgpt has been poised as a revolutionary technology, that will replace jobs, however, it does not currently have the capacity to generate new knowledge.
+Generative AI such has chatgpt has been poised as a revolutionary technology, however, it does not currently have the capacity to generate new knowledge.
 Currently, all information provided by chatgpt is derived from statements and data gathered from previous writings.
 In fact when training on its own data regression has been observed, proving that it is not intelligent in itself.
 It is assisting us in locating information that has already been created.
+In addition to this AI is often domain constrained.
+The example given in the book provides a story of the expert system MYCIN asking a male patient if hes was pregnant.
+Modern computing has no conception of the outside world nor its own, it is created by us and lives within our constraints.
+It may serve beneficial in locating data, and amalgamating information, however it cannot reach beyond our grant.

 - What is the Turing Test?